-May last quite a while.
+It may last quite a while.
 At the same time, a strategist should always be ready to adjust to the volatile nature of search traffic and the market in general.

 Content plan outline & validation

-Content production fulfilment
+Content production fulfillment

 Selection of authors